 As with all asbestos-related diseases, an early diagnosis is vital.
-If you served on a ship before the mid-70s or worked on a Navy shipyard in this period, and experience chest pain, shortness of breath, or dry cough, you should go to the doctor and get diagnosed.
+If you served on a ship before the mid-70s or worked in a Navy shipyard in this period, and experience chest pain, shortness of breath, or dry cough, you should go to the doctor and get diagnosed.
 The written diagnosis will provide you with the medical documentation needed for claims.

-It is possible to develop the asbestos-related pleural disease if you lived with someone who worked with and was exposed to asbestos.
+It is possible to develop asbestos-related pleural disease if you lived with someone who worked with and was exposed to asbestos.
 The asbestos fibers were carried home on their clothing and inhaled by others in the family.
 As victims of secondary asbestos exposure, these family members can also obtain financial compensation.

 If you are a veteran victim of asbestos exposure and are unsure whether or for what type of compensation you are eligible for, we can help you learn more about the types of payments you qualify for.
-In the regrettable event that you are suffering from a disease caused by asbestos exposure, contact us, and we will assist you in connecting with experienced attorneys who can help in getting the compensation you deserve.
+In the regrettable event that you are suffering from a cancerous disease caused by asbestos exposure, contact us, and we will assist you in connecting with experienced attorneys who can help in getting the compensation you deserve.